moding-il/bizdoc.core/README.md

 }
 ```

+> The implementation of the QueryAsync should handle different Axis types, such as range and patterns.

-#### Quering
+#### Querying

-Use the `CubeService` to preform quries on cubes and indices.
-It maintains clear syntax and avoide SQL phrasing in your project.
+Use the `CubeService` to preform queries on cubes and indices.
+It maintains clear syntax and avoid SQL phrasing in your project.

 ```c#
 public class MyForm : FormBase<MyFormModel> {